-The penalty for a late submission is 10 per cent, per day that the work is submitted late.
+The penalty for a late submission is 10 per cent, per day that the work is submitted late, down to a pass mark.
 After six days, the work will not be accepted and you will be given a zero for the assessment and a resubmission opportunity after the Board of Examiners meeting.
 The maximum mark you could gain for that resubmission would usually be capped at a Pass.